dracor-org/rusdracor/README.md

 ## Corpus Description
 We are building a Russian Drama Corpus with files encoded in [TEI-P5](http://www.tei-c.org/Guidelines/P5/).
-Our corpus comprises **140 plays** to date, stemming from [ilibrary](https://ilibrary.ru/), [Wikisource](https://ru.wikisource.org/), [РВБ](https://rvb.ru/), [lib.ru](http://lib.ru/), [ФЕБ](http://feb-web.ru/), [СовЛит](http://www.ruthenia.ru/sovlit/) and [Wikilivres](https://wikilivres.org/), converted to TEI and corrected by us.
+Our corpus comprises **150 plays** to date, originating from [ilibrary](https://ilibrary.ru/), [Wikisource](https://ru.wikisource.org/), [РВБ](https://rvb.ru/), [lib.ru](http://lib.ru/), [ФЕБ](http://feb-web.ru/), [СовЛит](http://www.ruthenia.ru/sovlit/) and [Wikilivres](https://wikilivres.org/), converted to TEI and corrected and enhanced by us.
 There will be more.

-If you want to cite the corpus in a paper, please use this publication:
+If you want to cite the corpus, please use this publication:

 - **Skorinkin D., Fischer F., Palchikov G. (2018)**: Building a Corpus for the Quantitative Research of Russian Drama: Composition, Structure, Case Studies. *Proceedings of the International Conference "Dialogue 2018"*, pp. 662–682. (**[PDF](http://www.dialog-21.ru/media/4332/skorinkind.pdf)**)